dbhardman/Lorex_doorbell/README.md

 Has counters for all of the sensors above and provides services for re-setting the counters

-Does not yet have the ability to send commands to the doorbell for turning motion/light on and off cannot access recodings from the device but camrea can record to Home Assistant
+Does not yet have the ability to send commands to the doorbell for turning motion/light on and off cannot access recodings from the device but camera can record to Home Assistant